broke31/DeviceLytics/README.md

 ![Screenshot 1](readme/shot_1.png)

 ## Technical notes
 This project is developed using web-based technologies.
 The software is usable through ordinary web browsers, even mobile devices.
-The back-end is written in Java, using servlets.
-Jetty (version 9.3.12.v20160915 is used during development) was adopted as servlet container, to keep this software as lightweight as possible.
+The back-end is written in Java, using Spring Boot 2 and Hibernate frameworks.
+Tomcat Embedded is used during development to keep this software as lightweight as possible, but it's possible to export the project as a package to be deployed on any other application container.

 It uses the version 3.6.14 of Weka.
 Don't use 3.8.0 and above because it leads to deadlock during static initialization (it calls `Class.forName`), which occurs in the `com.github.fommil.netlib` library, which comes as a dependency.